kiano0sh/nowplay-backend/README.md

 # Nowplay Back-end
-This is the back-end of Nowplay App.
+This is the back-end of Nowplay project.

 ## Setup